tow/sunburnt/docs/queryingsolr.rst

  more-like-this searches on documents that are already in its index.

 More-like-this searches are accomplished with the ``mlt()`` chainable option.
-You need to tell solr which fields to consider when deciding similarity.
+Solr needs to know which fields to consider when deciding similarity;
+if you don't make any choice, then the default field (specified by ``schema.xml``) will be used.

 ::